Forwarding alone does not create an operable control plane

 Use the core product page for routing controls, webhook patterns, and platform-level automation fit.

-Open automation routingUse a practical guide when moving from solution evaluation into API-driven webhook delivery.
+Open support routingUse an architecture-first route when moving from solution evaluation into API-driven inbox, attachment, and webhook delivery.

 Open routing docsNeed a faster way to decide?